krd2ad/TOSGen/README.md

 ### 2. Set up your environment
 - Copy `.env.example` to `.env`
-- Fill in your Supabase + OpenAI + Stripe keys
+- Fill in your Supabase, OpenAI, and Stripe keys

 ### 3. Install dependencies
 ```bash